 Overview

-Sonic Air Systems, known for its work on theme park projects worldwide, also plays a key role in providing aircraft trainees with sensory experience through high-velocity exterior air blasts that replicates in-flight routine and emergency interactions with exterior air velocities.
+Sonic Air Systems, known for its work on theme park projects worldwide, also plays a key role in aviation sensory training by providing aircraft trainees with sensory experience.
+High-velocityexterior air blasts replicate in-flight routine and emergency interactions with exterior air velocities.

 Solution